 Servebolt has supported SSL & SPDY, now HTTP/2 – since the beginning of time.

 We are experts at image management and optimization!
 Our optimization techniques usually cut the size of websites in half!
+Learn more about our Image Resize options as well as our article on how to optimize for faster images in WordPress.

 We make it easy to set up sites for development, staging and production environments.
 Every Bolt includes support for multiple sites, along with pre-installed server tools for easy site duplication.
 Unified server environment With Servebolt you don’t need to setup a separate server environment when developing and testing new features, […]